haofanwang/SD3-diffusers/README.md

 ```
 Refer to [here](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/README_sd3.md) for training details.

+## Training
+Training script has not been provided in diffusers yet, but [SimpleTuner](https://github.com/bghira/SimpleTuner) gives it a shot.

 ## Acknowledgement
 Thanks to the Stability AI team for making Stable Diffusion 3 happen and [HuggingFace Team](https://huggingface.co/blog/sd3).